-- Define which characteristics are relevant to the targeted population (e.g., Subject Matter Experts (SMEs) should represent X,Y, and/or Z working environments), include relevant and diverse demographic characteristics such as those mentioned in the NCCA Standards (2021); - 2) Document how these characteristics are represented in the certified population (e.g., X% of certificants work in environment X, Y% in environment Y, and Z% in environment Z); - 3) Assign targets that your program deems appropriate for a specific panel (e.g., at least 1 SME from each of the X, Y, and Z working environments defined, or no more than X% from the same working environment).
+Version 1.2 Date issued: 03.05.2025 relevant and diverse demographic characteristics such as those mentioned in the NCCA Standards (2021); - 2) Document how these characteristics are represented in the certified population (e.g., X% of certificants work in environment X, Y% in environment Y, and Z% in environment Z); - 3) Assign targets that your program deems appropriate for a specific panel (e.g., at least 1 SME from each of the X, Y, and Z working environments defined, or no more than X% from the same working environment).
 This should include a minimum number of SMEs for each panel to support a defensible process and the target number of SMEs on the panel.
+Example Target Statements The following examples are provided for illustrative purposes only and do not represent an exhaustive list of options.
+Any quantification included is purely for illustrative purposes and should not be construed as definitive or prescriptive.
+Here are a few examples of how components may be phrased: - No less than X% new practitioners (certified < 3 years) - No more than X number of advanced/tenured practitioners (certified > 10 years) - No less than X% practitioners working in Y environment - Approximately X% of a specific gender identity - At least X number of panelists from each key identified geographic region References: